wyhitcs/team-letsencrypt/draftv1.md

 - **Support for different versions of Python**: at the beginning, Let’s encrypt only supported python 2.6.
 The support for later versions of python, especially python 3.x, is enabled now.
 Relevant issues include [# 605](https://github.com/letsencrypt/letsencrypt/pull/605), [957](https://github.com/letsencrypt/letsencrypt/pull/957), [1508](https://github.com/letsencrypt/letsencrypt/pull/1508).

-- **Improvement of configuration**: numerous configuration options are added and the command lines becomes increasingly user-friendly.
+- **Improvement of configuration**: numerous configuration options are added and the command lines becomes more user-friendly.
 For example, users can now specify the parameters such as the length of the RSA key.
 Relevant issues include [# 82](https://github.com/letsencrypt/letsencrypt/pull/82), [368](https://github.com/letsencrypt/letsencrypt/pull/368), [404](https://github.com/letsencrypt/letsencrypt/pull/404).

 - **Support for different webserver plugins**: while the early version of Let’s encrypt only supported apache and nginx, now the supports for nginx, webroots, standalone are enabled.
 Relevant issues are [# 232](https://github.com/letsencrypt/letsencrypt/pull/232), [387](https://github.com/letsencrypt/letsencrypt/pull/387), [895](https://github.com/letsencrypt/letsencrypt/pull/895), [1395](https://github.com/letsencrypt/letsencrypt/pull/1395).

-- **Implementations of more ACME challenge solutions**: ACME protocols allow different kinds of challenge solutions, but Let’s encrypt only implemented a small number of them.
+- **Implementations of more ACME challenge solutions**: ACME protocols allow different kinds of challenge solutions, but Let’s encrypt only implemented a small fraction of them.
 However, in the recent releases more challenge solutions are added by contributors.
 Relevant issues are [# 232](https://github.com/letsencrypt/letsencrypt/pull/232), [291](https://github.com/letsencrypt/letsencrypt/pull/291), [387](https://github.com/letsencrypt/letsencrypt/pull/387).

 ##6 Evolution Perspective